anoff/cz-conventional-kawaii/README.md

 Specifying a `types` object will replace the default types.
 The object key will be the type used in the commit message together with the `emoji` entry.

 You can also specify a fixed set of **scope** entries for your project by adding the respective field in the `package.json` config section.

+Setting `quick` to a truthy value will skip the _long description_ and _closed issues_ section of the dialogue.

 ```json
 ..